Ali27Muhammad/habit-tracker/README.md

 ## Description

 This module handles operations related to Habits, including creating, updating, archiving, marking as completed, and retrieving habits.
-It is designed to manage the lifecycle of habits, track their completion status, and allow for custom sorting and filtering of habits
+It is designed to manage the lifecycle of habits, track their completion status, and allow for custom sorting and filtering of habits.
+Instead of using a cron job to calculate streaks, the streak is calculated in real-time when a habit is marked as completed, providing immediate feedback without the need for periodic tasks.

 ## Project setup